cshaw101/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. What is the DOM?
+1. What is the DOM? allows us to use JavaScript to interact and manipulate web pages to create more dynamic pages.
-2. What is an event?
+2. What is an event? an interaction a user has on a webpage
-3. What is an event listener?
+3. What is an event listener? allows us to define what you want to happen after an event has occured
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? iterability
-5. What is a component?
+5. What is a component? built up of HTML, CSS, and JavaScript. it is a reusable piece of code.